Hysterectomy for Ovarian Cancer

 - Robot-assisted laparoscopic hysterectomy – Advanced technology adds a high level of precision to a surgeon’s hand movements when performing a laparoscopic procedure

 In the fight against ovarian cancer, finding the right cancer center and surgeon is important.
 Women can receive outstanding ovarian cancer treatment at Moffitt Cancer Center, where we take a unique, multispecialty approach.
 Prior to recommending surgery, our talented tumor board thoroughly analyzes all aspects of the patient’s case and develops a fully individualized treatment plan.
-And, as a high-volume cancer center – the third-highest in the nation – we offer a level of surgical expertise that far exceeds that of other providers.
+And, as a high-volume cancer center, we offer a level of surgical expertise that far exceeds that of other providers.
 Simply put, numbers matter, and our surgeons’ expertise can make all the difference in beating cancer.

-To learn more about hysterectomy and other forms of ovarian cancer surgery available at Moffitt’s gynecological clinic, call 1-888-MOFFITT or schedule an appointment online.
+To learn more about hysterectomy and other forms of ovarian cancer surgery available at Moffitt’s gynecological clinic, call 1-888-663-3488 or schedule an appointment online.
 We do not require referrals.